Arthur Rozenfeld

-Arthur Rozenfeld (ארתור רוזנפלד; born February 8, 1995) is a French-Israeli professional basketball player who plays point guard for Hapoel Gilboa Galil of the Israeli Basketball Premier League.
+Arthur Rozenfeld (ארתור רוזנפלד; born February 8, 1995) is a French-Israeli professional basketball player who plays point guard for Maccabi Haifa of the Liga Leumit.

 Early life

 Rozenfeld was born in Bron, France.
 He is 6 ft 0 in tall, and weighs 182 lb.

 Professional career

 On July 22, 2015, Rozenfeld signed with the French team Boulogne, where he was Garrett Sim's replacement.
 He averaged 8.1 points and 3.9 assists per game, in 2015–16.

 On June 22, 2016, Rozenfeld signed with the French team Chorale Roanne in the LNB Pro A to become titular leader, averaged 14.5 points and 4.5 assists (9th-best in the league) per game with a .919 free throw percentage (third-best in the league), and was selected most improved of Pro B at the end of season.

 He joined the French team Élan Chalon on May 30, 2017.
 In June 2018, he quit the club.
 Rozenfeld signed with the French team JL Bourg in the LNB Pro A for a one-year deal.

 On July 1, 2019, he signed with the French team Vichy-Clermont Métropole Basket of LNB Pro B. He averaged 7.8 points and 3.4 assists per game.

 On December 5, 2022, Rozenfeld signed with Hapoel Gilboa Galil of the Israeli Basketball Premier League.